LilyTiny Plush Monster

 Once all our stitching is finished, let’s add the battery back in and test the circuit.
 If everything is working, turn the switch to the OFF position before the final step.

-This example monster shows multiple LilyTiny pins being used.
+This example monster shows multiple LilyTiny tabs being used.
 The battery is in its holder for testing before moving on to the next step.

 Step 7: Sew and Stuff Monster